YBCGitHubby/TwineToolGuide/content/docs/createstory.md

 {% endcapture %}
 {% include card.html text=text header="Enter for Right Door" title="" %}

-Here, the `(Go through the left Door)` and `(Right Door)` passages are linked to from the previous passage.
+Here, the `Left Door` and `Right Door` passages are linked to from the previous passage.
 The links take the reader to different parts of the story based on their choices.

 #### STEP 5
 Continue creating linked passages to build the branching structure of your narrative.